-- Asymmetric Key – It refers to those algorithms that make use of 2 pairs of the key for the purpose of encryption.
+- Asymmetric Key – It refers to those algorithms that make use of 2 pairs of keys for the purpose of encryption.
 The public key is made available to any random person, whereas the secret key is made available only to the message’s receiver.

-- Public Key – It is an asymmetric encryption system that uses two pairs of the key.
+- Public Key – It is an asymmetric encryption system that uses two pairs of keys.
 The public keys are used to encrypt the data or message that is sent to a receiver.

-- Private Key – It is part of the public and private asymmetric pair of the key.
+- Private Key – It is part of the public and private asymmetric pair of keys.
 This key is used in asymmetric encryption since we use the same key to encrypt and decrypt data.

 Encryption vs Decryption Comparison Table